 This book looks back at a time in Irish life when wakes were not the solemn occasion they are now.
 People discuss traditional practices which once were common place at wakes throughout the centuries but are now almost unknown in my generation.

-- Publisher: William Doherty
+- Product Code: William Doherty

 - Availability: In Stock